FOR NONPROFIT ORGANIZATIONS

 About the Program

-For the fourth year in a row, Origami Works Foundation is connecting Chicago area nonprofit organizations with First Generation College Students by covering costs of payroll and professional development for a 10 week summer internship.
+For the fifth year in a row, Origami Works Foundation is connecting Chicago area nonprofit organizations with First Generation College Students by covering costs of payroll and professional development for a 10 week summer internship.
 These supported internships provide college students the opportunity to contribute to and gain experience working in the nonprofit space at no additional cost to the organization.

 If your organization is selected, you will interview intern candidates and choose two bright, engaged college students to support your mission for 10 weeks this summer.
-Salaries and payroll taxes are to be covered by a grant from Origami Works Foundation
+Salaries and payroll taxes are to be covered by a grant from Origami Works Foundation.

 Your hosted summer interns will be supported financially as well as developmentally with programming provided by both the foundation as well as our partners at The Cleveland Avenue Foundation for Education (The CAFÉ) designed to develop professional skills and facilitate networking.